 Each year, an estimated 300,000 youth may become victims of sex trafficking, while other youth are forced into hard labor and drug trafficking.
 Runaway and homeless youth are especially at risk of falling victim to sex trafficking.
-Approximately one out seven runaway youth reported to the National Center for Missing and Exploited Children (NCMEC) were likely victims of sex trafficking.
+Approximately one out of six runaway youth reported to the National Center for Missing and Exploited Children (NCMEC) were likely victims of sex trafficking.
 Additionally, roughly one out of three youth are lured into prostitution within 48 hours of running away from home.
 While these numbers are staggering, the problem may be worse, due to a lack of coordinated information gathering and sharing across private organizations and federal, state, and local agencies.

 Unfortunately, outdated child welfare policies are exacerbating this national crisis.
-It is estimated that 67 percent of likely sex trafficking victims reported to NCMEC were at one time involved in the child welfare system.
+It is estimated that 68 percent of likely sex trafficking victims reported to NCMEC were at one time involved in the child welfare system.
 Researchers at Loyola University Chicago examined the role of child protective services workers in a number of cities.
-The researchers found that these workers were not familiar with terms or laws regarding human trafficking, nor were they properly trained to handle cases involving youth trafficking.
+The researchers found that these workers were not properly trained to handle cases involving youth trafficking.
 As a result, victims are slipping through the cracks of child welfare systems.